mhorpheus/test/DFIR-Triage-Scoping.md

 Important points:
 - do not use XX.YY.ZZZZ date format, as it can be confusing due to differences between American and European notation with day and month values swapped in places,
-- even if Client decides to do not engage our team, it is still necessary to prepare the note (without predefined statements for a client) and pasting it to a Resilient as a trace from a Triage and Scoping Call.
+- even if Client decides not to engage our team, it is still necessary to prepare the note (without predefined statements for a client) and pasting it to a Resilient as a trace from a Triage and Scoping Call.
 - if number of estimated hours necessary for this engagement exceeds or is close to number of subscription hours left, then consider initiating commercial discussion, following same approach as for [Ad-hoc requests](#Ad-hoc-Assistance-Request).

 Depending on the Client answer, potential next steps are:
 1. XFIR gets engaged:
 	- start [IR Spin-Up Process](DFIR-SpinUp.md),
 	- populate "Owner/Engagement Lead" and "Members" fields accordingly in Resilient.
-2. XFIR is not engage:
+2. XFIR is not engaged:
 	- upload Triage and Scoping Call Summary Note to Resilient,
 	- upload evidence with Client decision to do not engage to Notes section in Resilient ticket,
 	- close ticket with "Not Engaged" resolution.

 If there is no response for 24 hours, then send a follow up mail or make a call.

-## Claiming
+## Claiming time
-XFIR service is build in such a way, that anyone can request assistance, mainly by calling Hotline.
-Triage and Scoping Call is offered free of charge irrespective of having subscription or not.
+XFIR service is built in such a way that anyone can request assistance, mainly by calling the Hotline.
+Triage and Scoping Calls are offered free of charge irrespective of having a retainer or not.
 It is not possible to provide claiming for all Triage participants.
 Only Triage Call Lead should:
 - book 1 hour as "Telephone Triage", "not against subscription" in this Engagement ticket in Resilient,
 - claim 1 hour as "general billable" against the workID